SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_segmentations.md

     <td> Select the <b>Lofted</b> box under the <i>Data Manager</i> <b>Segmentations / aorta</b> <i>Data Node</i>
          to visualize both the </b>aorta</b> and <b>left-iliac</b> lofted surfaces.
          <br><br>
+         The upper left 2D <i>Axial</i> view displays the intersection of the 2D slice plane with the two surfaces as white lines.
-         The first part of the <b>left-iliac</b> surface does not completely fit in the </b>aorta</b>.
-This could cause problems when creating a model or generating a finite element mesh.
+         This shows that the <b>left-iliac</b> surface does not completely fit in the </b>aorta</b>.
+This could later cause problems when creating a model or generating a finite element mesh.
     </td>
   </tr>